-The way you pay for these and the amount you pay will depend on the current process in place in your new property.
+How you pay for these, and the amount you pay will depend on the current process in place in your new property.
 Once you know how these bills are covered, you can establish an appropriate way to split them.

 Who is responsible for the bills?

-So, how to work out bills for a new house share?
-Have a conversation with your fellow tenants as soon as you can so you know what the current processes are or, if you’re all moving in at the same time, what they’re likely to be.
-Here’s a look at how the key bills can work for your house share.
+Start by having a conversation with your fellow tenants as soon as possible, so you know what the current processes are or, if you're all moving in simultaneously, what they're likely to be.
+Here's a look at how the key bills can work for your house share.

 Splitting the rent

 Whether you have moved in with friends at the same time or you've joined an existing house share, one of the most important bills to focus on is the rent.
 Unless you and your housemates each pay your own allotted rent to your landlord each month, the rent you pay will need to be split between you.

 The most important step is to make sure that you know who is named on the tenancy agreement.
 Is it sole or joint tenancy?
 A sole tenancy is where one tenant is named on the agreement, while a joint tenancy is where two or more people are named.
 In most cases, a shared house will name all of the tenants living there, but there are instances where this can become complicated.
 If, for example, you are moving into a room and picking up someone else's tenancy, you will need to ensure you are named in their place.
 Your landlord or letting agent will usually take care of this, but it's important to check.